Agents shouldn't work for the vendor. They should work for you.

-Purpose-built systems, hosted and operated by Future Industries, with full audit visibility, runtime telemetry, and a security and compliance posture engineered for regulated environments.
+Agents that read across your full operational data, act on your priorities, and answer to you.
+Delivered on purpose-built systems hosted and operated by Future Industries, with full audit visibility, runtime telemetry, and a security and compliance posture engineered for regulated environments.

 Agent-Native Architecture